OSGeo/PROJ/docs/source/resource_files.rst

 or init-files - from several directories.
 The following paths are checked in order:

-- For transformation grids that have an explict relative or absolute path, the directory specified in the grid filename.
+- For resource files that have an explict relative or absolute path, the directory specified in the filename.

 - Path resolved by the callback function set with the :c:func:`proj_context_set_file_finder`.
 If it is set, the next tests